-13. The introduction of the FreeStyle Libre Smart CGM available on prescription will increase the percentage of diabetes patients who have access to CGM devices from 3-5% to 20-25%.
+The introduction of the FreeStyle Libre smart CGM available on prescription increased the percentage of diabetes patients with access to CGM devices from 3-5% to 20-25%.

-There will be a huge increase in the number of IoT connected devices in 2020, and this might be one of the best ones to arrive on the scene.
-The FreeStyle Libre Smart CGM sends diabetes patients’ data to an app on iPhone, Android, or Apple Watch devices.
+There was a massive increase in the number of IoT-connected devices in 2020, and this might be one of the best ones to arrive on the scene.
+The FreeStyle Libre smart CGM sends diabetes patients’ data to an app on iPhone, Android, or Apple Watch devices.
 This makes the monitoring of glucose levels much more efficient.

-In addition, the FreeStyle Libre Smart CGM allows remote monitoring by caregivers, just as statistics and predictions on IoT forecast several years ago.
-These devices can be used not only among seniors, but it can include help parents of diabetic children, who cannot continuously monitor their children’s glucose levels any other way.
+In addition, the FreeStyle Libre smart CGM allows remote monitoring by caregivers, just as statistics and predictions on IoT predicted several years ago.
+These devices can be used not only among seniors but diabetic children’s parents also, who couldn’t otherwise be able to continuously monitor their children’s glucose levels.

 When we looked into statistics for IoT healthcare, we noticed that this device was the first of its kind that allowed patients to monitor how quickly their blood clots.
-This, in turn, gives them a better chance of fighting the risk of stroke or bleeding.
+This knowledge gives them a better chance of fighting the risk of stroke or bleeding out.

-Anticoagulated patients can use the device to self-test their blood, send it to their healthcare providers, and reduce the number of times they visit the clinic.
+Patients on anticoagulant therapies can use the device to self-test their blood and send it to their healthcare providers, thus reducing the number of times they visit the clinic.
 Moreover, this device allows both parties to add comments on recent results and reminds the patient to test themselves.
 It also flags results in relation to previously set targets.

 Usually, symptoms are monitored by a physician via diagnostic tests.
 To help this process along, patients are encouraged to keep a diary of their symptoms.